Iranian press review: Death of ‘blue girl’ sparks outrage

 “She was not only the Blue Girl, Sahar was a daughter of Iran, where its men tell women what to do and deprive them from their basic human rights,” Salahshouri wrote on Twitter.
 “We are all responsible for the imprisonment and the burning of all Iranian Sahars.”

-Farhad Majidi, a famous former footballer of Esteghlal football team, wrote on Instagram: “Dear Sahar, the seats of Azadi [Stadium] will forever carry the regret of seeing you.”
+Farhad Majidi, a famous former footballer of Esteghlal football team, wrote on Instagram: “Dear Sahar, the seats of Azadi [Stadium] will forever carry the regret of not seeing you.”

 Iranian women are not allowed to enter stadiums to watch men’s football matches.
 In recent years, activists have organised campaigns trying to overturn the ban.
 However, so far women have only been allowed to enter stadiums during a few national matches.